MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 - Before you run Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).

-## Generate a report with current configurations via PowerShell
+## Generate a report of current configurations via PowerShell

 Before you start creating new event and audit policies, we recommend that you run the following PowerShell command to generate a report of your current domain configurations: